Rent vs. Sell Calculator

 • Monthly Rent: Expected current rent if you lease the property.

-• Vacancy Rate (%): Estimated time the home may sit empty between tenants.
+• Vacancy Rate (%): Estimated time the property may sit empty between tenants.
+A

 • Rent Growth Rate (YOY %): Projected annual increase in rent.